Mesothelioma Causes

 Testicular Mesothelioma Causes

 Testicular mesothelioma is among the rarest forms of the disease, affecting the tissue around the testicles.
-It is believed to be caused by asbestos exposure in about 40% of cases.
+Asbestos fibers migrate to the testicle lining and cause tumors to form.

 How Much Asbestos Exposure Causes Mesothelioma?